zhengqu-x/zhengqu-x.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Professor at the School of Mathematical Sciences, Shenzhen University.
 My research focuses on large-scale optimization and optimal control problems, encompassing both the development of algorithms and complexity analysis.
-I have worked on sum-of-squares relaxations for polynomial optimization, inexact augmented Lagrangian methods, restarting techniques for Nesterov's accelerated methods, randomized coordinate descent (serial, parallel, distributed, accelerated, and primal-dual variants), strategies to mitigate the curse of dimensionality in Hamilton-Jacobi-Bellman equations, and nonlinear Perron-Frobenius theory.
+I have worked on sum-of-squares relaxations for polynomial optimization, inexact augmented Lagrangian methods, restarting techniques for Nesterov's accelerated methods, randomized coordinate descent (serial, parallel, distributed, accelerated, and primal-dual variants), attenuation of the curse of dimensionality for solving Hamilton-Jacobi-Bellman equations, and nonlinear Perron-Frobenius theory.